 My main lens is the Sony 16-35mm GM

 As a long time DSLR user, I finally made the switch to a mirrorless camera.
-I feel that the best mirrorless cameras nowadays are at par, or better than their DSLR counterparts.
+I feel that the best mirrorless cameras nowadays are on par, or better than their DSLR counterparts.

-I use the Peak Design Capture Clip to hang my camera to my backpack.
+I use the Peak Design Capture Clip to hang my camera onto my backpack.

 The clip attaches to my backpack’s shoulder strap, from which I can hang my camera.
 This is extremely convenient when I am walking with a camera and want to free my hands.
 Instead of returning my DSLR to my bag, this allows for easy storage and access.

 I use the Peak Design Everyday Backpack 30L.
 It fits all my drone & DSLR gear.

 The Peak Design Everyday Backpack is amazing!
 In a world of dull, boring camera bags, the Everyday Backpack is truly a departure from the norm.

 The backpack itself is made of the best materials and is solidly constructed.
 The dividers inside the bag can be organized, and re-arranged to fit gear of any shape or size.
 The backpack makes efficient use of space with pockets on the sides, top, and back.

 I can easily fit my